ImNoahDev/Flipper-IRDB/README.md

 # Flipper-IRDB
-An IR database for the flipper zero
+An IR database for the flipper zero.

 # How to install?
-go to the Infared folder on your flipper sd card and copy the IR fle to it
+Go to the Infared folder on your flipper Zero sd card and copy the IR fle to it.

 # Devices
 ## TVs